 Adult supervision is not provided until 8:00 a.m. therefore, students should not arrive on campus before 8:00.
 All students eating breakfast must arrive by 8:00 a.m. to ensure ample time to eat.
-The cafeteria closes at 8:20 a.m. each morning.
 Students must be in the classroom by 8:30 in order not to be counted tardy.
 Your child's safety is a top priority for our staff in the morning during the time the students are being dropped off at school.
-When dropping off your child, please stay in the line until you reach the area where an adult is located.
+When dropping off your child, please stay in the double lanes until you reach the area where an adult is located.
 Have your child/children unload on the passenger's side of the vehicle.
+Cars are unloaded in groups, do not move until directed as to make sure all students are safely on the sidewalk before moving the car line.
 Do not drop off your child in the area where our trash bins are located.
 There is no adult to supervise students in this area.
 We ask that you do not block the faculty parking area at the end of the sidewalk near the mailbox.
 Barriers to direct traffic flow should not be removed.
+The bus entry is for staff, buses, and walkers only.
+All other vehicles are expected to come in through the main entrance located opposite of the bus entry.